-5.4.12 Despite the Application Site being situated within the Wetland Buffer Area, Important Bird Area and in close proximity to the Wetland Conservation Area, the proposed development will not compromise the ecological integrity of the wetlands within the WCA or cause direct habitat loss within it.
+- 5.4.12 Despite the Application Site being situated within the Wetland Buffer Area, Important Bird Area and in close proximity to the Wetland Conservation Area, the proposed development will not compromise the ecological integrity of the wetlands within the WCA or cause direct habitat loss within it.
 Only a small portion of developed area that is already subjected to disturbance in the WBA will be affected, and this loss is deemed minor during construction phase.
-During the operational phase, potential impacts such as noise and human disturbance on the recognized sites are considered to be Minor, as the residential areas will be shielded by landscape planting and noise barriers and also the nature of residential care home for elderly.
+During the operational phase, potential impacts such as noise and human disturbance on the recognized sites are considered Minor, as the residential areas will be shielded by landscape planting and noise barriers and also the nature of residential care home for elderly. - 5.4.13 Presently, the Mai Po Village Egretry is already experiencing disturbance caused by vehicle traffic along Castle Peak Road, Tam Kon Chau Road and the traffics within the paved area within Application Site.
+Comparatively, according to the latest Landscape Proposal, there are no any buildings or facilities within the area under or close to the tree crowns of trees involved in the Mai Po Village Egretry during the operational phases of the

-5.4.13 Presently, the Mai Po Village Egretry is already experiencing disturbance caused by vehicle traffic along Castle Peak Road, Tam Kon Chau Road and the traffics within the paved area within Application Site.
-Comparatively, according to the latest Landscape Proposal, there are no any buildings or facilities within the area under the tree crown of the Mai Po Village Egretry during the operational phases of the Proposed Development.
-Although there will be some limited activity in the open area, these areas are not situated near the current position of the residents' activities, the potential ecological impacts on the recognized site of conservation importance during the operational phase are considered as Minor.
+Proposed Development.
+Although there will be some limited activity in the open area, these areas are not situated near the current position of the egretry.
+Considering the relatively stationary nature of the residents' activities, the potential ecological impacts on the recognized site of conservation importance during the operational phase are considered as Minor.